Mock-heroic: History

 After the translation of Don Quixote, by Miguel de Cervantes, English authors began to imitate the inflated language of Romance poetry and narrative to describe misguided or common characters.
 The most likely genesis for the mock-heroic, as distinct from the picaresque, burlesque, and satirical poem is the comic poem Hudibras (1662–1674), by Samuel Butler.
 Butler's poem describes a "trew blew" Puritan knight during the Interregnum, in language that imitates Romance and epic poetry.
 After Butler, there was an explosion of poetry that described a despised subject in the elevated language of heroic poetry and plays.
 Hudibras gave rise to a particular verse form, commonly called the "Hudibrastic".
-The Hudibrastic is poetry in closed rhyming couplets in iambic tetrameter, where the rhymes are often feminine rhymes or unexpected conjunctions.
-For example, Butler describes the English Civil War as a time which "Made men fight like mad or drunk/ For dame religion as for punk/ Whose honesty all durst swear for/ Tho' not one knew why or wherefore" ("punk" meaning a prostitute).
-The strained and unexpected rhymes increase the comic effect and heighten the parody.
-This formal indication of satire proved to separate one form of mock-heroic from the others.
-After Butler, Jonathan Swift is the most notable practitioner of the Hudibrastic, as he used that form for almost all of his poetry.

 Poet Laureate John Dryden is responsible for some of the dominance among satirical genres of the mock-heroic in the later Restoration era.
 While Dryden's own plays would themselves furnish later mock-heroics (specifically, The Conquest of Granada is satirized in the mock-heroic The Author's Farce and Tom Thumb by Henry Fielding, as well as The Rehearsal), Dryden's Mac Flecknoe is perhaps the locus classicus of the mock-heroic form as it would be practiced for a century to come.
 In that poem, Dryden indirectly compares Thomas Shadwell with Aeneas by using the language of Aeneid to describe the coronation of Shadwell on the throne of Dullness formerly held by King Flecknoe.
 The parody of Virgil satirizes Shadwell.
 Dryden's prosody is identical to regular heroic verse: iambic pentameter closed couplets.
 The parody is not formal, but merely contextual and ironic.
 (For an excellent overview of the history of the mock-heroic in the 17th and 18th centuries see "the English Mock-Heroic poem of the 18th Century" by Grazyna Bystydzienska, published by Polish Scientific Publishers, 1982.)